NovaQuill1/BookLizard/README.md

 Because Book Lizard is not distributed through the App Store, on first launch you may see:

-“BookLizard can’t be opened because it is from an unidentified developer.”
+“BookLizard.app can’t be opened because it is from an unidentified developer.”

 To open: